julienschmidt/go-http-routing-benchmark/README.md

 [Goji](https://github.com/zenazn/goji/) looks very decent.
 It has great performance while also having a great range of features, more than any other router / framework in the top group.

-However, the crown for the best performance I keep for myself for the [HttpRouter](https://github.com/julienschmidt/httprouter) package, which currently dominates nearly all benchmarks.
+Currently no router can beat the performance of the [HttpRouter](https://github.com/julienschmidt/httprouter) package, which currently dominates nearly all benchmarks.

 In the end, performance can not be the (only) criterion for choosing a router.
 Play around a bit with some of the routers, and choose the one you like best.